-Most recycling programs in Erie County accept the Top 10 in the Bin items listed below.
+At this time, most recycling programs in Erie County accept the 9 items shown below.
 If its not on the list, its not able to be recycled in your curbside bin or bag!

 Always check with your municipality or recycling collection company to verify if a material is accepted or not.

 Plastic Bags, although used for many years to collect recyclable materials, are currently creating more problems during the sorting process.
 Plastic bags must be opened in order to sort the recyclable materials inside, and if not removed from the sorting process can get stuck in the sorting equipment.
 See a short video here.
 Material for recycling should be placed loose in recycling bins or toters.
 The City of Erie and Wesleyville Borough still use a bag collection system for their residents.